The New Year Brings New and Old Elements to Home Plan Design

 7. Computer Desks?
 No More

-Computer desks now tend to give way to tech closets and changing stations.
+Computer desks now tend to give way to tech closets and charging stations.
 With multiple cell phones and other electronic devices in the home, the family needs sufficient room for a charging station.
 Make sure there are also plenty of outlets around the house to plug in these devices.
+Think about installing a charging station in the kitchen, entryway, or mudroom so that the entire family can have easy access to it.

 8. Pantry/Wet Bar Wine Storage